eca20/blockchainia-design/Blockchainia_Cards_GDD.md

   - Reveals, Live Streams, and Q&A via Social Media
   - Early Access for feedback and hype building

-- Layer Teaser Trailers with popular streamers and influencers to create better brand recognition and recall
+- Layer Teaser Trailers with content produced by popular gaming influencers to create better brand recognition and recall
 - Launch Event
-- Recruit charitable organizations that allow players to complete specific game contracts and earn tokens paid to the charity of their choice
+- Recruit charitable organizations that allow players to complete specific game contracts and win end of season Tournaments to earn tokens paid to the charity of their choice

 ## Conclusion